UnionOfRAD/manual/en/models/README.md

 ## Where To Go Next

-Read the section below on how to _create a model_ first, then continue with a quick look into the basic of creating [connections](connections.md), creating/updating/deleting entites in [data mutation](data-mutation.md), persisting entities by [saving](saving.md) them to the datastore.
+Read the section below on how to _create a model_ first, then continue with a quick look into the basics of creating [connections](connections.md), creating/updating/deleting entites in [data mutation](data-mutation.md), persisting entities by [saving](saving.md) them to the datastore.
 Finally [querying](querying.md) shows how to get all the precious data back.

 ## Creating a Model